Wine Tasting in Forestville

 In Town Tastings

-Another art gallery-turned-wine tasting room that doubles for an art gallery, Wine Guerrilla is your vinous comrade in the struggle against counterrevolutionary wines.
+Yet another wine tasting room that doubles as an art gallery, Wine Guerrilla is your vinous comrade in the struggle against counterrevolutionary wines.
 Specializing in Zinfandel, the winery still displays the Picasso-esque work of artist Sean Colgin that some Zin lovers might recognize from older labels, while newer vintages sport designs by Miranda Byk, daughter of new winery owner Andy Railla.
 Hearty Zins, fun brand, and a hidden patio in the back.

 New Pinot Noir-focused tasting room with a rustic-chic look on Front Street, opened by two friends who have experience working for some of the Russian River Valley Pinot Noir greats.
 Picnic lunches and helicopter tours, too!